 Reilly: Ace of Spies by Robin Lockhart.
 Lockhart was at the center of the so-called “Lockhart Conspiracy” at the Petrograd British Embassy, and Reilly, actually a Russian, the British agent.
 A bit ‘whiz bang’ but why not?

 Moura: The Dangerous Life of Baroness Budberg, by Nina Berberova.
 Moura was Gorky’s mistress, a mysterious figure of uncertain politics.
-She figures in the second part of Marina’s story.
+She figures in Chimes of a Lost Cathedral.

 Poetry and Fiction